 Time blocking is effective because it takes all that disorganized insanity and brings order to it.
 It gives it structure, forcing you to develop the self-discipline of sticking to the plan.

 Optimizing your calendar is, therefore, not just a simple administrative exercise.
 Instead, it becomes a true extension of your life’s vision plan.
-Your vision has a theoretical side of it.
+Your vision has a theoretical side to it.
 That’s you dreaming about what could be.
 It also has a practical side, which comprises all the actions you take to get to that vision.

 Time blocking allows you to do that with minimal energy and maximum effectiveness.
 It serves not only as a reminder platform or organization tool but as a real accountability system across all aspects of your life.
 Once you master it, you will gain extra time and energy, which can then be recycled and reallocated to your priorities.